 OontZ Angle 3.
 A portable Bluetooth speaker that lasts up to 12 hours.
 My house is lacking in the music department and I would love to listen to more music, especially in the kitchen when I’m cleaning away.
 At least I can’t really get my cleaning groove on without the right tunes playing.

 A dreamcatcher from Dreamica on Etsy.
 I’m in love with those handcrafted dreamy looking dreamcatchers.
 If you go on Etsy and search for dreamcatchers you will get blown away at how many beautiful pieces there are.
 I want to fill my walls with them.
 I’m just kidding, I will not go crazy dreamcatcher-lady on you just yet.
 But I do want at least one to hang over my bed and the crib.
 The only problem is finding a design that works with my blue walls and green floor…(rental house).

-As I was writing this list I realized that this could also be my online vision board and I can check them off as I recieve them from the Universe.
-Because I have yet to actually make one to hang in my home for real.
-But as a new years resolution for 2018 I promise myself to make one as soon as I can in January.
+As I was writing this list I realized that this could also be my online vision board and I can check them off as I receive them from the Universe.
+Because I have yet to actually make one and hang in my home for real.
+But as a new year’s resolution for 2018, I promise myself to make one as soon as I can in January.

 Happy Holidays and a Merry Christmas to you all!

 If you are anything like me, you don’t like to spend money on any cleaning product that you just as easily could make yourself.
 After learning this easy and cheap trick to descaling your kettle you will never have to spend another dime on industrial and environmentally bad solutions with perfume and harmful chemicals.